Brook Street Bureau

-Brook Street Bureau PLC is a UK recruitment specialist for office support, light industrial and mid-level professional occupations.
+Brook Street (UK) Limited is a UK recruitment specialist for office support, business professional, public sector and social care occupations.

-Founded in Mayfair in 1946 by Margery Hurst, the company also manages BS Social Care, BS Homecare and BS Professional, which recruits mid-high level professionals.
+Founded in Mayfair in 1946 by Margery Hurst, the company is part of the ManpowerGroup family of brands, having been acquired in 1985.

+Overview

-In 1965 Brook Street was the first employment agency to be listed on the London Stock Exchange, and in 1985 it was the first to become a member of the British Quality Foundation.
-In 1987 it joined the Employers Forum on Disability.
-Brook Street (UK) Ltd employs more than 500 staff in almost 100 branches nationwide and has 15,000 employer clients each year.
-It has 9000 temporary workers at any one time and 1000 new applicants per week.
+In 1965, Brook Street was the first employment agency to be listed on the London Stock Exchange, and in 1985 it was the first to become a member of the British Quality Foundation.
+In 1987, it joined the Employers Forum on Disability.
+Brook Street (UK) Ltd employs more than 300 staff in more than 20 branches nationwide and has 15,000 employer clients each year.
+It has 9,000 temporary workers at any one time and 1,000 new applicants per week.

 Brook Street is a member of the Recruitment and Employment Confederation, a lobby group for the interests of British employment agencies.